spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 | `nano` | <Check size={18} /> | <Check size={18} /> | <Check size={18} /> | <Check size={18} /> |

 ---

 title: DeepInfra
-description: Learn how to use DeepInfra's models with the AI SDK.
+description: Learn how to use DeepInfra's models with the AI SDK
 ---

 # DeepInfra Provider